Katherine joined 4KBW in 2011 after completion of her pupillage, specialising in family law. Her practice covers the following areas:

-Katherine’s practice focuses particularly on cases involving matrimonial finance.
+Katherine specialises in cases concerning the financial consequences of divorce and separation.
 She has advised and acted in cases involving hidden assets, bankruptcy and also where there are parallel Proceeds of Crime Act proceedings, multiple parties and claims about trusts.

 She is happy to draft prenuptial and postnuptial agreements as well as handle cases in which a nuptial agreement is in issue.